bilal-fazlani/zio-maelstrom/docs/library-design/index.md

 These two streams are subscribed by two different consumers.
 Message stream is consumed by the `receive` api (invoked by the user).
 Reply stream is consumed by the `ResponseHandler` which is invoked during creation of  `MaelstromRuntime` layer.

-### Request-Response
+### Request-Response pattern

-Every message that needs a reply needs to have a `msg_id` field and all the reply messages need to have `in_reply_to` field set to the `msg_id` of the original message.
-This is how maelstrom correlates messages and their replies.

 The `ask` api lets users send a message and also wait for a reply.
 It uses `Promise` to achieve this.
-When a message is sent, a `Promise` is created and stored in the `CallbackRegistry` layer.
-For every message in response stream, the `CallbackRegistry` layer completes corresponding promise with the message.
-The identification of reply (`CallbackId`) is based on combination of `msg_id` and `dest` of request message.
+When a message is sent, a `Promise` is created and stored in the `CallbackRegistry` layer in a map against a `CallbackId`.
+A callbackId is a combination of `msg_id` and `dest` of the message.
+When a reply is received, the `CallbackRegistry` layer completes the promise with the reply message.

+Every message that needs a reply needs to have a `msg_id` field and all the reply messages need to have `in_reply_to` field set to the `msg_id` of the original message.
+This is how reply messages are correlated to the original message.

+The `ask` api is resource-safe.
+Meaning that if an `ask` operation is interrupted, the callback is removed the registry.
+Promises are also removed in the event of a timeout and when a reply is received.
+This is done using ZIO's Scope and its Finalizer.